 Do not let others assume either that since your disability has taken you off the work force for instance and "you don't have a job" that this means you are their patsy for whatever volunteer project they have going this week.
 Or that you would make a good drop in baby-sitter, since you "don't have anything better to do."
 Say no to such people, loudly and firmly, before they even get any ideas that this is acceptable.

 You are not the local taxi who can pick up the kids from little league or any other "soccer mom" things, unless you enjoy doing them.
 Time for the S word people, that's right, the one we have spent years of our life avoiding.
-Know when it's time to be selfish and not feel the least bit of guilt for doing so.
+Know when it's time to be "considered" selfish and not feel the least bit of guilt about it.

 Your energy is limited and overdoing it will just bring on pain, so if we must push, let it be for good reason.
 Reasons that are beneficial to us, not just because someone sees us as a pair of empty hands they want to borrow, most often for free I might add.
 If this has not happened to you yet, count yourself blessed, as some people just can't seem to understand that just because you have the time, does not mean you have the energy to spare.

 Keep a journal:

 It's also quite useful to make a short copy to give to your doctor once in a while.
 As it might help them, to help you more, if they can see the day to day events.
 As recall, they are not a mouse in your pocket, to see all of it personally and you don't have time to tell them "everything" that goes on, in the short time you have with them for an office visit.
 So having it all written up can be very helpful.